andis-sprinkis/snippet/asm_att_intel_differences.md

 - Size of the operands in the opname of the instructions:

-    - In AT&T Assembly the opnames contain size of the operands.
+    - In the AT&T Assembly the opnames contain size of the operands.

         | Operand size, b | Opname suffix |
         | --------------- | ------------- |